skip to content

 Comment on: Rectilinear diameters and extended corresponding states theory

-JR De Bruyn, RE Goldstein
+JR de Bruyn, RE Goldstein

 – Journal of Chemical Physics